k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/11_get_available_data_versions.md

 ### API Description

-Get the list of the available data versions the match the input parameters.
+Get the list of the available data versions that match the input parameters.
 The user can select one of the data versions for the [Data Versioning](/articles/TDM/tdm_gui/15_data_flux_task.md) load task and reload the entities in the selected versions to the target environment.
 The API filters our expired data versions.
-For example, a data version that is created with a retention period of 5 days, will not be retrieved after 6 days.
+For example, a data version that is created with a retention period of 5 days, will no longer be able to be retrieved after 6 days have passed.

 ### API Input